w3f/Grants-Program/project_MPT.md

 If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
 In any case, please provide some documentation on the research and other work you have conducted before applying.
 This could be:

-- links to improvement proposals or [RFPs](https://github.com/w3f/Grants-Program/tree/master/docs/RFPs) (requests for proposal),
-- academic publications relevant to the problem,
 - links to your research diary, blog posts, articles, forum discussions or open GitHub issues,
 - references to conversations you might have had related to this project with anyone from the Web3 Foundation,
-- previous interface iterations, such as mock-ups and wireframes.

 ## Development Roadmap :nut_and_bolt:

+Our team is working on the creation and implementation of other features in the wider context of our infrastructure, outside of this grant application.
+We would have the equivalent of two senior engineers working full-time on this project and the intended language of development would be Rust.

-This section should break the development roadmap down into milestones and deliverables.
+on This section should break the development roadmap down into milestones and deliverables.
 To assist you in defining it, we have created a document with examples for some grant categories [here](../docs/Support%20Docs/grant_guidelines_per_category.md).
 Since these will be part of the agreement, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
 Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

 Below we provide an **example roadmap**.
 In the descriptions, it should be clear how your project is related to Substrate, Kusama or Polkadot.
 We _recommend_ that teams structure their roadmap as 1 milestone ≈ 1 month.